-The Bonds are being issued by the District pursuant to the Act; an election held within the District on November 4, 2008; in the case of the Utility Bonds, a bond order authorizing the issuance of the Utility Bonds (the "Utility Bond Order") and, in the case of the Road Bonds, a bond order authorizing the issuance of the Road Bonds (the "Road Bond Order," and together with the Utility Bond Order, the "Bond Orders"), each adopted by the Board of Directors of the District on September 14, 2021.
+The Bonds are being issued by the District pursuant to the Act; an election held within the District on November 4, 2008, a bond order authorizing the issuance of the Utility Bonds (the "Utility Bond Order") and a bond order authorizing the issuance of the Road Bonds (the "Road Bond Order," and together with the Utility Bond Order, the "Bond Orders"), each adopted by the Board of Directors of the District on September 13, 2022.
 Certain capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Bond Orders, except as otherwise indicated herein.